Kenny Wilson (baseball): Minnesota Twins

 Wilson was claimed by the Minnesota Twins on April 24, 2014, and assigned to the Double-A New Britain Rock Cats.
+He made 11 appearances for New Britain, slashing .195/.327/.268 with one RBI and three stolen bases.

-Second stint with Blue Jays
+Toronto Blue Jays (second stint)

-He was designated for assignment on May 9.
+Wilson was designated for assignment on May 9, 2014.
 The Blue Jays claimed Wilson back on waivers on May 11, 2014, and assigned him to New Hampshire.
 He was again designated for assignment on July 5, this time to make room for Cole Gillespie.

 Oakland Athletics

 Wilson was claimed by the Oakland Athletics on July 7, 2014.
-He was designated for assignment on July 28, 2014.
+He made 27 appearances for the Double-A Midland RockHounds, hitting .327 with eight RBI and seven stolen bases; in 14 contests for the Triple-A Sacramento River Cats, he hit .135 with five RBI and two stolen bases.
+Wilson was designated for assignment by Oakland following the promotion of Billy Burns on July 28.

 Miami Marlins

 On November 6, 2014, Wilson signed a minor league contract with the Miami Marlins.
 He played in 130 games for the Double–A Jacksonville Suns, hitting .270/.348/.394 with eight home runs, 48 RBI, and 37 stolen bases.
 Wilson elected free agency following the season on November 6, 2015.

 On November 12, 2015, Wilson re–signed with the Marlins organization on a new minor league contract.
 He split the 2016 campaign between Jacksonville and the Triple–A New Orleans Zephyrs, batting an aggregate .255/.346/.336 with three home runs, 32 RBI, and 30 stolen bases.
 Wilson elected free agency following the season on November 7, 2016.